-3:21pm PT by Lesley Goldberg, Michael O'Connell
+3:21pm PT by Lesley Goldberg, Mikey O'Connell

 TV Land Pulls 'Cosby Show' Repeats

 Update, 10:11 a.m.
 Nov.
 20: BET sibling network Centric will continue to air repeats of The Cosby Show.